 Minnesota Professional Engineer (PE) licenses renew every two years (biennial).
 Minnesota requires 24 PDH per 2-year cycle (about 12 per year).
-Of the 24 hours, 2 must be in professional ethics.
 Up to 12 excess PDH may carry over to the next cycle.
-The approximate renewal fee is $90 per cycle.
+The approximate renewal fee is $180 per cycle.
 Online renewal is available through the state board portal.
 Renew by June 30 of even-numbered years.
-Ethics requirement effective since 2016.

 Minnesota allows up to 12 excess PDH to carry over to the next renewal cycle.

-Confirm you have at least 24 PDH for this cycle, including 2 ethics hours.
+Confirm you have at least 24 PDH for this cycle.
 Save certificates as PDFs in case the board audits you.

 Once renewed, save your updated wall certificate or pocket card.
 If your firm needs a copy for project files, send it the same day.

-Most states require firms to hold a separate Certificate of Authorization (CoA) to offer engineering services.
-The CoA renews on its own cycle and has its own fee.
-PE License Pro tracks individual PE licenses and firm CoAs side by side.
+Minnesota requires firms to hold a Certificate of Authorization (about $25, annually) to offer engineering services.
+It renews on its own cycle, separate from your individual PE license.
+PE License Pro tracks individual PE licenses, firm CoAs, and entity filings side by side.

 Minnesota renewals are handled by the state's licensing board.
 The current portal is at https://mn.gov/aelslagid/.